oscha050/Notes-Vault/MD - Kommandon.md

 ### Unordered lists
 - This is a unordered list
 - Avoid mixing characters
+	- Indenting will give sub lists
-- Using "-" will avoid software correcting it to **Bold** or *italics*
+- Using "-" will avoid software correcting it to **Bold** or *italics* Use - or * or + for a unordered list.
+Do not mix between the options as this can cause problems.
+Best practice is using - as this will avoid potential conflicts with **bold** and *italics*.
+Indenting will give sub lists.
+###